pavanscienti/WebCam/README.md

 # WebCam
-It is similar as web cam operates on website based used to see ur image on the photographic screen
+It is similar as web cam operates on website based used to see ur image on the photographic screen.
+But ur are not provided with saving option of ur photo.